And the messages aren’t even that well protected…

 In 2016 Facebook updated the WhatsApp terms of service allowing for some data sharing between the two companies/apps/services, and plans to put ads in Stories in 2020.
 Two years after the data sharing change, both WhatsApp founders, Jan Koum and Brian Acton, left Facebook for similar reasons: Facebook’s plans to use user data in WhatsApp for advertising and other targeting.

 To make money from advertising, you need to put relevant ads in front of the right people so they click.
 To put the right ads in front of the right people you need to know something about them.
 You need some mix of age, gender, interests, and location to display a relevant ad.
 The question is: how will Facebook get this data from WhatsApp.

 We might not know the details of how data is moving from WhatsApp to Facebook and back for some time, but we do know that come 2020, there will be ads on WhatsApp and that personal data is coming from somewhere.
 A secure messaging app shouldn’t know enough about you to serve relevant ads to you.
 If enough is getting out of the app for an advertiser to target you, there is enough information to compromise your privacy.

 Lower your expectation of privacy when using WhatsApp

 It’s naïve to suggest everyone stop using WhatsApp.
-As much as WhatsApp has serious flaws in its privacy and security model, it is used by millions of people around the world.
+As much as WhatsApp encryption and security has serious flaws in its privacy model, it is used by millions of people around the world.
 I’ve used WhatsApp to talk to colleagues half a world away and was amazed at how good the call quality was.
 WhatsApp’s universality is one of its greatest strengths.
 If you ask someone you need to talk with if they use WhatsApp, there is a very good chance they will say yes.

 If it’s not practical to abandon WhatsApp as a communications tool, the next step is adjusting your expectations when you use it.
 Consider the following when using WhatsApp: